vitesh-2002/go-nba-project/README.md

 # go-nba-project

-client will handle making api calls and returning the bytes
+client will handle making api calls, returning the bytes, and handle unmarshaling the json into representation structs.

-service will handle unmarshaling the json into representation structs then those representation structs will be translated to domain structs
+domain will handle validation, translating to domain structs, and passing down to the repo for persistence.

 repo/db layer will handle persisting domain structs to the DB and retrieving/updating records when necessary